-2. The Parties shall establish programmes for the joint monitoring and assessment of transboundary groundwaters.
+2. The Parties shall establish programmes for the joint monitoring and assessment of quantity and quality of transboundary groundwaters.
 To this end, they shall, inter alia:

-(a) Use common or harmonized standards and methodologies;

-(b) Agree upon assessment criteria and key parameters to be regularly monitored, taking into account the specific features of the groundwaters;

-(c) Establish a groundwater monitoring network linked to the monitoring of surface waters, where appropriate;

-(d) Develop appropriate hydrogeological maps, including vulnerability maps and mathematical models where appropriate.
+- (a) Use common or harmonized standards and methodologies; - (b) Agree upon assessment criteria and key parameters to be regularly monitored, taking into account the specific features of the groundwaters; - (c) Establish a groundwater monitoring network linked to the monitoring of surface waters, where appropriate; - (d) Develop appropriate hydrogeological maps, including vulnerability maps and mathematical models where appropriate.

-&lt;sup>15 See article 3, para.
-19, of the 2004 Berlin Rules.